Dear colleagues,

 For our own homegrown challenge, we will offer 12 opportunities for growth in this area and ask faculty to complete the activities at their own pace and participate in our online learning community in Elentra.

-The challenge will begin on February 1s and conclude on February 28th, however the materials will remain available afterwards.
+The challenge will begin on February 1st and conclude on February 28th, however the materials will remain available afterwards.
 Following completion of the challenge, each participant who completes the post survey will receive a certificate, which provides an excellent opportunity to highlight your participation in the DEI section on your CV.

-WHAT TO EXPECT: You will have 12 opportunities for learning during the month of February, with breaks for reflection and rejuvenation.
+WHAT TO EXPECT: You will have 12 opportunities for learning during the month of February, with time for reflection and rejuvenation.
 Each item will have a short description of the available activities, as well as an estimate of the average time it might take to complete the activity.
 Though this is a self-paced exercise, you will be in community with your colleagues who are taking this challenge alongside you.
 The online learning community is an opportunity to connect, discuss and galvanize us to put our learning into action.

 There are many ways to embrace and interact with the challenge, including: